jpalardy/vim-slime/README.md

     This is the id of the wezterm pane that you wish to target.
     See e.g. the value of $WEZTERM_PANE in the target pane.

+By default bracketed paste is disabled for vim-slime.
+Setting `g:slime_bracketed_paste` to `1` in your `.vimrc` enables or disables bracketed-paste.
+It is disabled by default because it can create issues with ipython.
+Refer the tmux section above for details.
 Advanced Configuration
 ----------------------